 To Season Or Not To Season

 Typically, the way fried chicken is seasoned in the South, depends solely on how you grew-up eating it.
-Some cooks add herbs to the flour, some marinate chicken pieces in hot sauce, some add more seasonings in addition to table salt and black pepper to the breading.
-Some cooks season the dredge and not the chicken and some, like myself, season every single layer starting with the chicken, the egg wash and the flour.
-I’m not one to say any of those ways are wrong, and feel you should have some liberty to make it your own with the flavor palate that you enjoy most.
-My rule of thumb is, if you like the flavor then it’s a win.
+Some cooks add herbs to the flour, some marinate chicken pieces in hot sauce, some add more seasonings, in addition to table salt and black pepper for the breading.
+Some cook’s season the dredge and not the chicken.
+Some, like myself, season every single layer starting with the chicken, the egg wash and the flour.
+Now, I’m not one to say any of those ways are wrong, and feel you should have some liberty to make it your way with the flavor palate that you enjoy.
+My rule of thumb is, if you enjoy the flavor then, it’s a win.
 Not being a fan of bland fried chicken, I definitely go for seasoning every layer.